In this guide, we’ll detail how API partners can implement:

 2. You do not acknowledge receipt of the cancellation

-3. After the 5 minute grace period has elapsed, Viator notifies you of the cancellation, using the support contact details we have on file
+3. After the 5 minute grace period has elapsed, Viator notifies you of the cancellation, using email address provided in the Partner dashboard for supplier cancellations.

 Please note: Viator will never send cancellation emails to your end customer.
 As a merchant of record you are responsible for informing customers about cancellations and processing refunds.

-To automate your cancellation notifications to the traveler, you will need to automate requests to the two API endpoints mentioned.
+To automate your notifications to the traveler, you will need to implement the API endpoints mentioned.
 This process is quite similar to the process for ingesting and refreshing product and availability data:

 1

-Make a GET request to the /bookings/modified-since endpoint, with the modified-since parameter set to the date on which your API implementation went live.
-This will enable you to ingest all supply side cancellations associated with your account.
+Make a GET request to the /bookings/modified-since endpoint, with the modified-since parameter set to the date on which your API implementation went live, or by omitting the modified-since parameter entirely.
+This will enable you to ingest all supply-side events associated with your account.
 Be sure to save the value of the nextCursor field, as it will be needed for subsequent requests.

 Request sample